by Michael Ziviani, Founder & CEO

 Katie kindly invited me to speak so I chose the topic of Visualising Communications Value.
 This provided a platform to explore a new 3-D animated communications model, we developed.
 We launched this model at AMEC Summit in Amsterdam back in June but have since enhanced it dramatically by showing where value is generated visually with animation.
 Whilst an abridged slide deck is published here, the massive animation is not included so please contact me direct if you would like to see it.

 We then went deep into each of the four layers of the model covering how to apply evaluation to show creation of organisational value from comms.
-A key feature was explaining how to integrate different comms platforms and then ‘decode’ the various activities for evaluation.
+A key feature was explaining how to integrate different communications platforms and then ‘decode’ the various activities for evaluation.
 We covered several suggested metrics then explored how to use market research to amplify learning.
-To capstone, I discussed a case study highlighting how to unearth customer segments then use comms more effectively to directly appeal.
+To capstone, I discussed a case study highlighting how to unearth customer segments then use communications more effectively to directly appeal.
 Another case showed how to use advanced statistics to explain the weight and impact of media on share/stock price.

 This holistic approach to evaluation generates insights and understanding which guides you to work ‘smarter not harder’.
 Discussion showed this theme really resonated and triggered broader focus on getting an edge with analytics – a topic covered neatly by this blog post.
 Importantly, pre-planning that analytics means mapping where and how to get to new value.
 This is an essential step which many organisations are yet to take and until they do value will prove illusive.

-The other big standout for me was the different position that Comms professionals seem to hold.
+The other big standout for me was the different position that Communications professionals seem to hold.
 They are more broadly respected in their contribution to the business.
 They consider all comms and carefully look for intermediate measures of success, like website interaction.
 They have elevated their status with well structured use of evaluation analysis and standards.
 And this effort has paid dividends to prove their worth in concrete numbers.